GERMAN NEW MEDICINE THERAPY

 An intense healing phase is typically accompanied by discharge, night sweats,i nflammation, and pain.
 However, as much as these responses may be considered normal, and even highly desirable, they may also result in complications such as heavy bleeding or impaired organ function.
 Complications can also arise when an edema obstructs vital pathways, when a bronchial “carcinoma” impairs the function of the bronchi, or when gall stones block the bile ducts.
 For this reason, it is of the utmost importance that complications never be underestimated.

 On the brain level, most complications occur during the healing phase, when the localized brain edema causes the brain pressure to increase - at which time we have to do everything possible to prevent the patient from falling into a coma.
-During this phase it is helpful, in the less severe cases, to bring down the edema naturally by drinking strong coffee or tea, by taking grape-glucose or Vitamin C, or by putting an icepack on the head or taking cold showers.
+During this phase it is helpful, in the less severe cases, to bring down the edema naturally by drinking strong coffee or tea, by taking dextrose (grape sugar) or Vitamin C, or by putting an icepack on the head or taking cold showers.
 Cool compresses applied to the “hot spot” of the brain are highly recommended, especially at night.
 Patients in the healing phase suffer most during the night; that is to say, until about 3 or 4 in the morning, when the organism switches over to the day-rhythm.
 Absolutely to be avoided are direct sunlight on the head, sauna visits, and hot baths.
 If intra-venous fluids are administered during this critical phase, the swelling in the brain increases, which can exacerbate an already serious situation.

 In order for medication to be at all useful, medication, including herbal and other naturopathic medicines, as well as dietary supplements need to be categorized according to the two-phase pattern of every SBS.

-A health practitioner working in line with GNM will be aware that medications with sympathicotonic qualities such as cortisone enhance the conflict-active symptoms and slow down the healing process, while medications with vagotonic qualities such as sedatives do the opposite.
+A health practitioner working in line with GNM will be aware that medications with sympathicotonic qualities such as cortisone enhance the conflict-active symptoms and slow the healing process, while medications with vagotonic qualities such as sedatives do the opposite.

 Medication during the Conflict-Active Phase